Special educational support

 • Dyslexia test

-• IT pack with dyslexia programs for your own computer
+• IT package with dyslexia programmes for your own computer

-• Instructions on how to use the IT pack
+• Instructions on how to use the IT package

 • Digital teaching materials

-• Program that can read texts aloud or make PDFs easier to read
+• Software that can read text aloud or make PDF documents easier to read.

 What are support hours?